zonemaster/zonemaster/docs/specifications/tests/Address-TP/address02.md

 ### Outcome(s)

-A list of of address with corresponding PTR records.
-These are the results of the PTR queries generated.
-The result could be stored as a hash table where the key is the IP address and the values, the hostnames found.
+If the test case succeeds, its result is a list of addresses with corresponding hostnames which are the result of the PTR queries performed.
+The result could be represented as a hash table where the keys are the IP addresses and the values their corresponding hostnames.

 ### Special procedural requirements